wbueschel/wbueschel.github.io/_pages/about.md

 ---

 Hi, my name is Wolfgang Büschel, welcome to my website!
-I am a computer scientist, and I am currently working as a post-doctoral researcher at the [Interactive Media Lab Dresden](https://imld.de) of the Dresden University of Technology, Germany.
+I am a computer scientist, and I am currently working as a post-doctoral researcher at the [VISUS](https://www.visus.uni-stuttgart.de) of the University of Stuttgart, Germany.

-My main research interests are immersive visualizations and advanced interaction methods for mixed reality.
-In 2023, I successfully defended my Ph.D. on _Spatial Interaction for Immersive Mixed-Reality Visualizations_.
-I am currently working in the [6G-life cluster](https://6g-life.de/), WP 2.3 Algorithms and Digital Twin, in which I am investigating mixed-presence collaboration in immersive environments and the effect of different avatar representations.
+In 2023, I successfully defended my Ph.D. on _Spatial Interaction for Immersive Mixed-Reality Visualizations_ at the [Interactive Media Lab Dresden](https://imld.de).
+My research areas are immersive & situated analytics and advanced mixed-reality interfaces.
+Specifically, I am interested in mixed-presence collaboration in immersive environments, immersive data stories, and the use of AI technologies for situated & embodied interfaces.

 For more information on my research, please check out my [publications](/publications).
 For a quick overview, you can find some highlights of my work on the [projects](/projects) page.
 I am always looking forward to new, exciting collaborations, so if you have some ideas, let's talk about them!
 You can find all the contact details at the bottom of the page.